-As a more explicit application, we have the following theorem in the case where the map is from a $5$-dimensional manifold into the plane.
+By applying this example or this corollary, we have the following theorem in the case where the map is from a $5$-dimensional manifold into the plane.

 \begin{Thm} Let $M$ be a closed and simply-connected manifold of dimension $5$.
-Then, $M$ admits a round fold map $f:M \rightarrow {\mathbb{R}}^2$ satisfying the assumption of Proposition \ref{prop:1} if and only if $M$ is represented as a connected sum of a finite number of manifolds having the structures of smooth $S^3$-bundles over $S^2$. \end{Thm}
+Then, $M$ admits a round fold map $f:M \rightarrow {\mathbb{R}}^2$ satisfying the assumption of Proposition \ref{prop:1} if and only if $M$ is represented as a connected sum of a finite number of manifolds regarded as the total spaces of smooth $S^3$-bundles over $S^2$. \end{Thm}

 For the proof of this theorem, we need the following proposition.